sofiene-chihi/secure-chat/README.md

 </p>

 The communication between the Frontend and the Backend is based on REST API requests and Web Socket for the realtime communication in users conversations.

+## Application current state
+This application is working for only one conversation, still need to manage the keys for many conversations and test other features.
+Also needs code refactoring (It's a mess in some modules)

+Hopefully will get back to it soon 😁

+## How to run it
+- Make sure that you have Angular, Nest JS and docker available
+- install the dependencies for the frontend and backend using `npm i`
+- run the redis DB using `make redis_up` and the backend `npm run start:dev` in the backend project
+- run the frontend using `ng serve --open` in the frontend project